-Evan Strong grew up on Maui, where the only ice is shaved and served in cones or pina coladas, and winter sports are surfing, skateboarding and swimming.
+Evan Strong grew up in Maui, Hawaii, where the only ice is shaved and served in cones or pina coladas, and winter sports are surfing, skateboarding and swimming.

-Today, he is still a bit surprised that the former Hawaiian kid is now a snowboarding demon, a guy who is getting impatient for winter storms to start dumping fresh powder all over the Sierra Nevada and Rockies.
+It is hard to believe that the former Hawaiian kid is now a snowboarding demon, a guy who is getting impatient for winter storms to start dumping fresh powder all over the Sierra Nevada and Rockies.

-Strong has a history of success in his sporting pursuits and his record in para-snowboard cross is no different.
-He is the 2012 para-snowboard cross world champion, and a serial World Cup gold medallist.
+Strong has a history of success in his sporting pursuits and his record in snowboard-cross is no different.
+He is the 2012 world champion and a serial World Cup gold medallist.

 At the Sochi 2014 Paralympic Winter Games, Strong stormed to a historic gold medal on the slopes of Rosa Khutor, bagging the first ever Paralympic title on the sport's debut at a Games.

-But In 2014-15, he finished third in the final 2014-15 IPC Alpine Skiing Para- Snowboard World Cup standings behind compatriot Mike Shea and Finland’s Matti Suur-Hamari.
-He also lost out on gold to Suur-Hamari in the men’s snowboard-cross SB-LL2 at the World Championships in La Molina, Spain, and to Shea in the banked slalom.
+But in 2014-15, he finished sixth in the final 2014-15 IPC Para Snowboard World Cup standings.
+He also lost out on gold to Finland’s Matti Suur-Hamari in the men’s snowboard-cross SB-LL2 at the World Championships in La Molina, Spain, and to teammate Mike Shea in the banked slalom.

 In 2015-16, Strong was again slower than his two main rivals, ending third in both the snowboard-cross and the banked slalom World Cups.